KanchiMoe/Charlotte-timeline/episodes.rst

 ..
 DANGER::
-    | This project includes major spoilers from `Charlotte <https://myanimelist.net/anime/28999>`_.
+    | This project includes major spoilers from the anime `'Charlotte' <https://myanimelist.net/anime/28999>`_.
 If you have not seen Charlotte yet, it is worth watching it before reading this document.